Computer Sciences

 Functional Requirements:

-1. The system should have the login module.
+1. The system should have a login module.
 It should have a username and password field.

 2. If a user has entered the wrong credentials, then the system should give the user three chances to enter the correct login and password.
 If he fails, the system automatically shuts down.